lauramardi/AIE25/README.md

 ## Task:

-1. Generate embeddings using an existing model for each document/paragraph in `/ex2` *(Pendiente repo rellenar esa carpeta)*.
+1. Generate embeddings using an existing model for each document/paragraph in `/ex2`
 2. Use a vector DB to index these embeddings.
 3. Demonstrate a simple search: retrieve the top-5 most similar passages given a query.
 4. Discuss scaling approaches for larger datasets.